What is Acupuncture?

 What Can I Expect from Acupuncture?

 Typically, between 5 and 20 needles are used in a session.
 The needles may be placed far away from the area being treated, depending on your individual health needs.
 As the needles are placed to reach the correct depth, you may experience mild discomfort, but generally the procedure is very tolerable.
+Our experienced acupuncturists are board certified in acupuncture and use procedures that best fit your individual health needs.

 After the needles are inserted, your acupuncturist may gently move or manipulate the needles in order to stimulate the proper responses in your nerve and muscle systems.
 Needles are usually kept in for 10-20 minutes while you are laying down in a completely relaxed position.